 The Market in 2026

-More options than ever, but also more noise.
-We dug through 50+ Reddit threads, manufacturer forums, YouTube reviews, and community discussions to find what people actually buy, what they recommend after owning it, and — just as important — what they regret.
+We dug through 50+ Reddit threads, manufacturer forums, YouTube reviews, and community discussions to find what people actually buy, what they recommend after owning it, and, just as important, what they regret.

 What Actually Matters (and What’s Marketing Fluff)

-Before looking at specific machines, here’s what separates a good beginner CNC from an expensive paperweight.
+Before looking at specific machines, these are the factors that separate a good beginner CNC from an expensive paperweight, ranked by how much they actually affect your results:

-CNC routers need NEMA 23 stepper motors.
-NEMA 17 motors (common on 3D printers and sub-$300 machines) don’t have the torque to handle real cutting forces.
-If the listing doesn’t specify motor size, assume the worst.
+Motors: NEMA 23 minimum — NEMA 17 motors (common on sub-$300 machines) can’t handle real cutting forces.
+If the listing doesn’t specify, assume the worst.

 Drive System: Belts vs Ball Screws vs Lead Screws